Why I built RealAfford

 Every calculator I found told me what the bank would approve me for.
 But approval isn't the same as affordability.
 Banks don't care if you can still afford groceries, grow your savings, or go on vacation.
 They just want to know if you'll make your payments.

-I wanted a tool that would help me understand the full picture.
-Not just whether I could get a loan, but whether I could comfortably live in the home I was buying.
+I wanted tools that would help me understand the full picture.
+Not just whether I could get a loan, but whether I could comfortably live in the home I was buying, and whether buying even made sense compared to renting.

 We use take-home pay, not gross income